jeanlauliac/blog-old/content/makefiles-in-node.rst

 supervising and serving files at the same time.
 Interrupting the ``make`` process with ``Ctrl-C`` stops both.

-Here again, we could do better: LiveReload_ could be added by using the tiny-lr_ package and doing POST requests on change with ``wget``.
+We could add LiveReload_ as well using the tiny-lr_ package.
+Here again, it exposes a command-line tool running a LiveReload server.
+You can then make ``POST`` requests with ``curl`` to signal changes as described in the documentation.

 .. _grunt-contrib-watch: https://www.npmjs.org/package/grunt-contrib-watch
 .. _inotify: http://man7.org/linux/man-pages/man7/inotify.7.html